NazeefAhmad/1Fi-Otp/README.md

 Here’s a brief overview of the code structure:

 - **lib/**: Contains the main application code.
-  - `main.dart`: The entry point of the application.
+  - `main.dart`: Entry point of the application.
-  - **screens/**: Includes various screens of the app, such as registration and verification screens.
+  - **screens/**: Various screens of the app, such as registration and verification.
-  - **widgets/**: Houses reusable UI components and custom widgets.
+  - **widgets/**: Reusable UI components and custom widgets.
-  - **services/**: Contains authentication logic, Firestore integration, and other service-related code.
+  - **services/**: Authentication logic, Firestore integration, and service-related code.

 ---

 ## 🤝 **Contributing**

-We welcome contributions to improve the app.
+We welcome contributions!
 To contribute:

-1. **Fork the Repository**: Click 'Fork' on the top-right corner of this repository page.
+1. **Fork the Repository**: Click 'Fork' on the top-right of this repository page.
 2. **Create a New Branch**: Use `git checkout -b feature/your-feature` to create a new branch.
 3. **Commit Your Changes**: Add and commit changes with `git commit -am 'Add new feature'`.
 4. **Push to the Branch**: Push your changes with `git push origin feature/your-feature`.